-13. Do I have to wear a face covering while at work?
+14. Do I have to wear a face covering while at work?

-As per updated California Department of Public Health (CDPH) guidance, you must wear a face covering at all times during your workday when indoors.
+Unvaccinated Employees: Face coverings continue to be required at all times while working indoors for unvaccinated individuals.
 There is an exception for employees that are working in an office or in a room alone.
-However, this exception does not apply to staff that is working in a cubicle area, even if there is a divider between coworkers.
+However, this exception does not apply to staff that is working in a cubicle area, even if there is a divider between individuals.